-The Company had also obtained the specific approval of shareholders for the participation of Dr Lee Hung Ming, the Executive Vice-Chairman and then controlling shareholder of the Company, in the PSP.
-The aggregate number of shares which may be delivered to Participants who are controlling shareholders and their respective associates under the PSP shall not exceed 25% of the aggregate number of new shares issued and/or issuable under the PSP, the Share Option Scheme and any other share scheme which the Company may implement from time to time, with the number of shares which may be issued pursuant to Awards granted to each controlling shareholder or his respective associate not exceeding 10% of the aggregate number of new shares issued and/or issuable under the PSP, the Share Option Scheme and any other share scheme which the Company may implement from time to time.
+The Company had also obtained the specific approval of shareholders for the participation of Dr Lee Hung Ming, the Executive Vice-Chairman and then controlling shareholder of the Company, in the 2016 PSP.
+The aggregate number of shares which may be delivered to 2016 PSP Participants who are controlling shareholders and their respective associates under the 2016 PSP shall not exceed 25% of the aggregate number of new shares issued and/or issuable under the 2016 PSP, the Share Option Scheme and any other share scheme which the Company may implement from time to time, with the number of shares which may be issued pursuant to Awards granted to each controlling shareholder or his respective associate not exceeding 10% of the aggregate number of new shares issued and/or issuable under the 2016 PSP, the Share Option Scheme and any other share scheme which the Company may implement from time to time.

-The aggregate number of shares which may be issued pursuant to Awards granted under the PSP, when added to the number of new shares issued and issuable in respect of all Awards granted under the PSP, the Share Option Scheme and any other share scheme which the Company may implement from time to time, shall not exceed 15% of the total number of issued shares (excluding treasury shares) of the Company on the day preceding the date of grant of the Award.
+The aggregate number of shares which may be issued pursuant to Awards granted under the 2016 PSP, when added to the number of new shares issued and issuable in respect of all Awards granted under the 2016 PSP, the 2014 ESOS, the 2024 ESOS and any other share scheme which the Company may implement from time to time, shall not exceed 15% of the total number of issued shares (excluding treasury shares) of the Company on the day preceding the date of grant of the Award.